prog4biol/pfb2019/README.md

 >>> print(sub_dna)
 AAA
 ```
 > The chacters with indices 3, 4, 5 are returned.
-Or in other words, every chacater starting at index 3 and up to but not including, the index of 6 are returned.
+Or in other words, every charater starting at index 3 and up to but not including, the index of 6 are returned.

 Let's return the first 6 characters.
 ```python